fauzaanu/fullstack/readme.md

 **Ruby on Rails** has its own migration system.

-It was Ruby on Rails who pioneered the concept of database migrations in web frameworks.
+It was Ruby on Rails who pioneered and popularized the concept of database migrations in web frameworks.

 Django automates migrations throught its ORM.
 A django developer in most cases would simply edit models.py, and run makemigrations and migrate to update the schema without any manual migration file creation.